leogachimu/King_County_House_Sales/README.md

 ## PROJECT OVERVIEW

-This project seeks build a data analytics model for a real estate agency that will help homeowners buy and/or sell homes in King County, Washington.
+This project seeks build a multiple linear regression model for a real estate agency that will help homeowners buy and/or sell homes in King County, Washington.

 ## BUSINESS PROBLEM